rusafidt/FFT_Spectrogram/README.md

-Course Work – Audio Signal Processing & Analysis
-This project contains Python-based coursework focused on audio signal analysis and visualization.
+**Course Work – Audio Signal Processing & Analysis** This project contains Python-based coursework focused on audio signal analysis and visualization.
 It includes code to process .wav audio files, perform transformations such as the Fast Fourier Transform (FFT), apply filtering techniques, and visualize waveforms using plots.
 Interactive audio playback is also supported for exploring sound characteristics.

-🔍 Features
+🔍 Features:
-📈 Waveform Visualization: Plot time-domain representations of audio signals.
+📈 - Waveform Visualization: Plot time-domain representations of audio signals.

-⚙️ FFT Analysis: Convert signals to the frequency domain using FFT and visualize spectral content.
+⚙️ - FFT Analysis: Convert signals to the frequency domain using FFT and visualize spectral content.

-🎚️ Filtering: Apply signal processing filters to isolate or remove frequencies.
+🎚️ - Filtering: Apply signal processing filters to isolate or remove frequencies.

-🔁 Inverse Transforms: Reconstruct time-domain signals from processed frequency data.
+🔁 - Inverse Transforms: Reconstruct time-domain signals from processed frequency data.

-🔊 Audio Playback: Play audio within a Jupyter Notebook for inspection and comparison.
+🔊 - Audio Playback: Play audio within a Jupyter Notebook for inspection and comparison.

-📁 Contents
+📁 - Contents
 Python code cells: For reading, transforming, and visualizing audio data.

 Plots: Time-domain and frequency-domain visualizations.